giovanni-iannaccone/mockGPT/README.md

                                                 but if you want to generate images you must write IMAGE

 - number_of_data_to_generate:                   how many of the mock data will be generated

-- the api keys aren't necessary if you are not going to use that api

 ## 👨‍💻 Using
 Go to http://localhost:[PORT]/index.php?configurations=[CONFIGURATION_FILE].json   <br/><br/>